-The Superdiversity Centre also provides training in cultural intelligence.
+The Superdiversity Institute also provides training in cultural intelligence.
 Cultural intelligence is the capability to relate and work effectively across cultures.
 The World Economic Forum Report cited cultural literacy and awareness as two of 16 key skills needed to succeed in the Twenty-first Century.

 Cultural training can vary from one-on-one coaching for CEOs, boards and senior managers or change champions, through to group workshops.
 The SDC can undertake CQ audits to determine how much cultural capability an organisation has and what gaps need to be filled with training.

 We also advise on how best to develop a culturally intelligent organisation.

-The Superdiversity Centre provides specific training focused on different cultures (Maori, PASIFIKA and Chinese, for example).
+The Superdiversity Institute provides specific training focused on different cultures (Maori, PASIFIKA and Chinese, for example).
 The training is practical and effective in developing cultural competence.

 Each training programme is tailored to meet the needs of your organisation, whether you are seeking to enter a foreign market, attract new superdiverse customers to your business, or recruit superdiverse employees.